molgenis/vip-decision-tree/README.md

 ```

 ##### Field
-Using the "field:" prefix the query will use the value of another field as the value for the query.
+Using the `field:` prefix the query will use the value of another field as the value for the query.

 ```
       "query": {